smallp/vscode-ci/client/README.md

 1. When you hint `$this->`, it will display `db`,`input` and the name of other classes ( For build in system class, `db`,`input` and `load` are supported.
 The others, such as `Output` nor `config`, is not supported ).
 2. When you select the class, it will insert the class with '-'.
 So while you type '>' it will display all the methods of the class.
 3. It supports method chaining **only for** `db` class.
 4. When you hint `className::`, it will display const and static variables.
+Won't work if you set `ignoreSymbols` to true.
 5. If you add or delete a model file, you now can use command 'refresh Model' to refresh the model folders.
 6. Support `$CI->input` and `$this->CI->db`.
 It works better in library classes.
 7. Support variables in models.
 Such as `$this->mymodel->some_variables`.